mrsamsharma/Javascript-Practice/README.md

 # Classes

-Estimated time is 4 hours.
+Estimated time is 4 hours

 ## Learning Objectives
 - Why and where you'll use classes?